videojs/blog/source/_drafts/Bugpost-Disconnects-and-Reconnects.md

 When your console freezes, debugging can be tough.
 It's like trying to watch a video when the microwave is on.
 So we tackled that issue first.

 Looking at the error message, we were retrying the last rendition over and over.
-That is expected behavior, as we added that in https://github.com/videojs/videojs-contrib-hls/pull/1039 (a long time ago).
+That is expected behavior, as we added it [a long time ago](https://github.com/videojs/videojs-contrib-hls/pull/1039).
 However, DASH uses a different playlist loader than HLS, and we never added the same logic for reloading the final DASH playlists.

 After [adding the throttle](https://github.com/videojs/http-streaming/pull/277), debugging became much easier, and we were able to use the console once again and dig into why DASH didn't reconnect while HLS did.